MaxWenzel/frameworks/README.md

 ## Frameworks

+- [Vite](https://vitejs.dev/): a build tool that aims to provide a faster and leaner development experience for modern web projects
 - [Remix](https://remix.run/): a full stack web framework that lets you focus on the user interface and work back through web standards to deliver a fast, slick, and resilient user experience.
 - [Solid](https://www.solidjs.com/): a JavaScript framework for making interactive web applications.
 With Solid, you can use your existing HTML and JavaScript knowledge to build components that can be reused throughout your app.
 - [Svelte](https://svelte.dev/): a radical new approach to building user interfaces